Terms and Conditions

 Approved Partner: a third party seller who sells Goods to Customers using the Marketplace.

 Business Days: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

 Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 14.

-Force Majeure Event: has the meaning given in clause 13.
+Event Outside Our Control: has the meaning given in clause 13.

 Goods: the goods (or any part of them) set out in the Order.